-In the event of the redemption of fewer than all the Bonds of the same maturity and interest rate, the aggregate principal amount thereof to be redeemed shall be in an Authorized Denomination, and the Trustee shall assign to each Bond of such maturity and interest rate a distinctive number for each minimum Authorized Denomination of such Bond and shall select by lot from the numbers so assigned as many numbers as, at such minimum Authorized Denomination for each number, equals the principal amount of such Bonds to be redeemed.
-The Bonds to be redeemed shall be those which were assigned numbers so selected; provided that only so much of the principal amount of each Bond shall be redeemed as shall equal such minimum Authorized Denomination for each number assigned to it and so selected.
+In the event of the redemption of fewer than all the Bonds of the same maturity and interest rate, the aggregate principal amount thereof to be redeemed shall be in an Authorized Denomination, and the Trustee shall assign to each Bond of such maturity and interest rate a distinctive number for each minimum Authorized Denomination of such Bond and shall select by lot from the numbers so assigned as many numbers as, at such minimum Authorized Denomination for each number, equals the principal amount of such Bonds to be redeemed shall be those which were assigned numbers so selected; provided that only so much of the principal amount of each Bond shall be redeemed as shall equal such minimum Authorized Denomination for each number assigned to it and so selected.
 For purposes of any redemption of fewer than all of the outstanding Bonds of a single maturity and interest rate, the particular Bonds or portions thereof to be redeemed shall be selected not more than 60 days prior to the redemption date by the Trustee.
-So long as DTC or its nominee is the registered owner of the Bonds, if fewer than all of the Bonds of any maturity and interest rate are called for redemption, the particular Bonds or portions of Bonds of such maturity and interest rate will be selected by lot by DTC in such manner as DTC may determine.
+So long as DTC or its nominee is the registered owner of the Bonds or portions of Bonds of such maturity and interest rate are called for redemption, the particular Bonds or portions of Bonds of such maturity and interest rate will be selected by lot by DTC in such manner as DTC may determine.
 See "THE BONDS - Book-Entry Only System."